 “We’re on a mission from God.”

 And it’s not just a boast or else some tough-sounding phrase when spoken with a thick Chicago accent: Jake and Elwood Blues are literally chosen by God to save the orphanage they grew up in.
-Not that either of them are religious or even particularly good people: Jake just got out of Joliet for a stretch while Elwood is a slippery con man on his own who lives in squalor next to the smallest, crummiest apartment in Chicago placed next to an elevated train line that rattles and shakes when a train passes, which is approximately every 30 seconds.
+Not that either of them are religious or even particularly good people: Jake just got out of Joliet for a stretch while Elwood is a slippery con man on his own who lives in squalor in the smallest, crummiest apartment in Chicago that’s located next to an elevated train line that rattles and shakes the place when a train passes, which is approximately every 30 seconds.